-Note that more recent guidance on Passivhaus design (PHPP v8) gives greater emphasis to ensuring performance at the expected level of occupation - which in the UK is likely to be higher than PHPP estimates.
+22 Note that more recent guidance on Passivhaus design (PHPP v8) gives greater emphasis to ensuring performance at the expected level of occupation - which in the UK is likely to be higher than PHPP estimates.
+Changes in PHPP v9 introduce a more realistic estimate of expected occupation levels - though these may remain unrealistic for UK social housing.

-If air quality is not a consideration, as it is unlikely to be when the occupants are not present, then losses can be reduced by turning the ventilation down to a minimum.
+23 If air quality is not a consideration, as it is unlikely to be when the occupants are not present, then losses can be reduced by turning the ventilation down to a minimum.